chandu-jannu/NAT-explain/README.md

 | `10.0.0.0 – 10.255.255.255` | Large networks |
 | `172.16.0.0 – 172.31.255.255` | Medium networks |
 | `192.168.0.0 – 192.168.255.255` | Home networks |

+Because these ranges are reused inside millions of separate private networks, a packet with a private source address can't be routed across the internet-routers have no idea which of the millions of `192.168.1.10`s.
+NAT exists to translate that private address into something globally unique before the packet leaves the network.